oort77/OTUS_ADV_HW3/README.md

 **Additional goals:**

 (separate notebooks)
-- Build risk profile for CC portfolios from one cluster and from different clusters;
+- Build risk profile for CC portfolios: one consisting of top 5 largest CCs and another being a mix from two most populous clusters; ☑︎
 - Apply Matrix Profile methods from [matrixprofile](https://github.com/matrix-profile-foundation/matrixprofile) library to find repeated motifs and discords (anomalies) on CC from various clusters.